griffio/griffio.github.io/_posts/2016-07-25-More-Kotlin-Loops.md

 Library support

-A way to express a range that excludes the end value has the starting value in a **for** use the [until](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin.ranges/until.html
+To express a range that excludes the end value, use the [until](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin.ranges/until.html
 ) infix method :

 ``` kotlin